SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Chiara_Barbieri/Readme.md

 Now the proper ADMIXTURE run.
 The following commands will perform 5 runs of ADMIXTURE for each *K* (number of ancestry blocks) desired.
 One value of *K* will be more supported by the analysis: the one with the lowest associated cross-validation error.
-This *K* will be considered as the best representation of the actual data variation.

-Copy-paste the commands below in a file called `admixture_script.sh` and then run it in the terminal as sh admixture\_script.sh - Or run these commands directly in the terminal.
+Copy-paste the commands below in a file called `admixture_script.sh` and then run it in the terminal as sh admixture_script.sh - Or run these commands directly in the terminal.

     typeset -i run=0